kuertee/x4-mod-da-ku-ai-tweaks/README.md

 History
 =======
+8.0.0.7.2, 2 Sep 2025:
+- Bug-fix: Capital ships was sometimes getting stuck at their engage position against station modules that are set at the station's 0,0,0.
+Bug introduced at changes for 8.x beta compatibility.

+8.0.0.7.1, 31 Aug 2025:
+- Bug-fix: Incorrect calculation of the distance for Move To Engage Position that made the capital ship continually use the behaviour preventing the actual attack behaviour to start.
+- Bug-fix: Ships weren't withdrawing from other ships when their shields are low.

+8.0.0.7, 28 Aug 2025:
+- Tweak: 8.0 RC 1 compatibility tweaks.
+- Bug-fix: The avoid behaviour was ignoring its avoid target on the ship's way to its destination.
+- Bug-fix: The avoid behaviour would continually fly the ship above or below their avoid target, causing the ship to forever avoid continuously up or down.

 8.0.0.6.1, 22 Aug 2025:
 - Bug-fix: Carriers were ignoring the "Carriers attack like destroyers" settings.
 Bug was introduced back in March.
 I didn't notice because I hardly send my carrier to attack, manually sending its subordinates instead.
 Sorryyyy to those affected.
 - Bug-fix: Order icons in the map menu for the custom behaviours weren't showing.